Connections-Business-Directory/Certifications/README.txt

 Initial release.

 = 1.1 =
 It is recommended to backup before updating.
-Requires WordPress >= 4.5.3 and PHP >= 5.3.
-PHP version >= 7.1 recommended.
+Requires WordPress >= 4.5.3 and PHP >= 5.3 PHP version >= 7.1 recommended.

 = 1.2 =
 It is recommended to backup before updating.
+Requires WordPress >= 4.5.3 and PHP >= 5.4 PHP version >= 7.1 recommended.

+= 1.3 =
-Requires WordPress >= 4.5.3 and PHP >= 5.3.
-PHP version >= 7.1 recommended.
+It is recommended to backup before updating.
+Requires WordPress >= 4.5.3 and PHP >= 5.4 PHP version >= 7.1 recommended.